wp-plugins/fg-joomla-to-wordpress/readme.txt

 == Frequently Asked Questions ==

+= I get the message: "[fgj2wp] Couldn't connect to the Joomla database.
+Please check your parameters.
+And be sure the WordPress server can access the Joomla database.
+SQLSTATE[28000] [1045] Access denied for user 'xxx'@'localhost' (using password: YES)" =

+* First verify your login and password to your Joomla database.
+* If Joomla and WordPress are not installed on the same host, you can do this:
+- export the Joomla database to a SQL file (with phpMyAdmin for example)
+- import this SQL file on the same database as WordPress
+- run the migration by using WordPress database credentials (host, user, password, database) instead of the Joomla ones in the plugin settings.

 = The migration stops and I get the message: "Fatal error: Allowed memory size of XXXXXX bytes exhausted" =

 * You can run the migration again.
 It will continue where it stopped.